ScintillatorSynth/scintillatorsynth.org/content/en/docs/Scinth/ScinthDef.md

-Returns a string in YAML format conforming to the <a href="{{< ref "/docs/Developer Documentation/Scintillator-ScinthDef-File-Format" >}}">Scintillator-ScinthDef-File-Format</a> that describes this ScinthDef.
+Returns a string in YAML format conforming to the <a href="{{< ref "/docs/Developer Documentation/Scintillator-ScinthDef-File-Format" >}}">Scintillator ScinthDef File Format</a> that describes this ScinthDef.